 We are committed to providing you with a comprehensive collection of essential resources.
-Students, faculty and attorneys have access to a rich and varied collection of print and electronic resources, both legal and nonlegal.
-All of our resources are accessible from the law library’s Web pages and are easy to find by using our online catalog, LawCat.
-We invite you to explore the law library’s Web site, with its extensive collection of annotated links to Georgia and federal legal research materials.
+Students, faculty, staff, and attorneys have access to our rich and varied collection of print and electronic resources, both legal and non-legal.
+All of the library’s resources are accessible in the online catalog, LawCat.
+We invite you to explore the law library’s web-site, with its extensive collection of annotated links to Georgia and federal legal research materials.

-The law library welcomes students with comfortable research and study areas for quiet study or for collaborative work.
-The law library and technology lounge have seating for more than 400 students, including carrels, tables, soft seating, and “smart” study rooms, all in a wireless environment.
-You may visit our Web site or come by in person to learn more about our services and resources.
+The law library’s spaces provide for comfortable research and study areas for quiet study or collaborative work.
+The law library and technology lounge have seating for more than 400 students, including carrels, tables, soft seating, and “smart” study rooms in an all wireless environment.
+You may visit our web site or come by in person to learn more about our services and resources.
 Please let me know how we can better serve you.